 Fibroblasts that diminish in a number closer to the disc center are interspersed.

 The inner annulus contains a relatively greater proportion of chondrocytes and varying amounts of type II collagen fibrils in a loose, nonorganized manner.
 The central nucleus is a gelatinous core containing chondrocyte-like cells and nearly 85% of type II collagen.

 Chondroitin sulfate and keratan sulfate are the most common glycosaminoglycans found in the disc, the former more prevalent in the normal.
-Multiple proteoglycan subunits are attach to a central hyaluronate filament by a link protein, a kind of glycoprotein.
+Multiple proteoglycan subunits are attached to a central hyaluronate filament by a link protein, a kind of glycoprotein.

 The entire structure forms aggregate molecules, of which aggrecan is the largest found in the annulus, Others are versican, decorin, biglycan, and fibromodulin.
-Fibroblasts and chondrocytes are suspected within this mesh framework along with remnants of notochordal like cells.
+Fibroblasts and chondrocytes are suspected within this mesh framework along with remnants of notochordal-like cells.

-Gradient of the cellular and extracellular matrix components from the fibrous well-organized periphery to the randomly organized gelatinous center.
+The gradient of the cellular and extracellular matrix components from the fibrous well-organized periphery to the randomly organized gelatinous center.

 - Outer annulus

 - Transition zone

 Chondrocytes and fibroblastic cells are within an extensive, intricate extracellular matrix.